A formula for $p$-completion by way of the Segal conjecture: Preliminaries

 \subsection{Burnside modules for fusion systems}

 Fix a prime $p$. \begin{definition} Let $\AF$ be the Burnside category of saturated fusion systems.
 The objects in this category are saturated fusion systems $(\cF,S)$ over finite $p$-groups.
 Let $\cF_1$ and $\cF_2$ be saturated fusion systems on $p$-groups $S_1$ and $S_2$.
-The morphisms in $\AF$ between $(\cF_1,S_1)$ and $(\cF_2,S_2)$ are the elements of the Burnside module
+The morphisms in $\AF$ between $(\cF_1,S_1)$ and $(\cF_2,S_2)$ are a certain submodule of the Burnside module (see \cite{ReehIdempotent}*{Definition 5.15})

 This is the submodule of the $p$-complete Burnside module $\AG(S_1, S_2)^{\wedge}_{p}$ consisting of left $\cF_1$-stable and right $\cF_2$-stable elements. \end{definition}

 Stability may be defined in two ways.
 We say that an element $X \in \AF(S_1, S_2)$ is left $\cF_1$-stable if $\omega_1 \circ X = X$ and right $\cF_2$-stable if $X \circ \omega_2 = X$, where $\omega_1$ and $\omega_2$ are the characteristic idempotents of $\cF_1$ and $\cF_2$.
 Algebraically, the definition is longer but more elementary.
 An $(S_1,S_2)$-biset $X$ is left $\cF_1$-stable if for all pairs of subgroups $P,Q \subset S_1$ and any isomorphism $\phi \colon P \cong_{\cF_1} Q$ in $\cF_1$ the $(P,S_1)$-sets ${}_PX_{S_1}$ and ${}_{P}^{\phi}X_{S_1}$ are isomorphic, where ${}_{P}^{\phi}X_{S_1}$ is the biset induced by restriction along